Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/t1mge/project-description.md

 9. Calculate the z-Value of each count in new columns by subtracting the normalized count value by the mean of the column and divide by the columns standard deviation
-10. Calculate the variance of the log2 transformed counts
+10. Calculate the variance of the log2 transformed counts by rows and put it in a new column.

 With these steps you should end-up with the z-values and the varaince which are used in the heatmap